Program

 David Messer, Deputy Warden at Gus Harrison Correctional Facility in Adrian, Mich., received his Bachelor of Applied Science degree from Siena Heights University’s online program.

 The Bachelor of Applied Science degree (BAS) is a career-oriented degree for professionals with allied health, public safety, technical/industrial, and/or specialized occupational backgrounds.
-The BAS Degree is structured on an individually designed academic program around the major course you have already completed.
+The BAS Degree is structured on an individually designed academic program around the major-related learning you have already achieved.

-Each bachelor of applied science student develops a customized degree plan appropriate to his or her education and future career goals.
-Undergraduate coursework and curriculum include classes in liberal arts, management, and other work experience related activities.
+Each Bachelor of Applied Science student develops a customized degree plan appropriate to their education and future career goals.
+Undergraduate coursework and curriculum include classes in management, communications, behavioral science, and other disciplines relevant to your career.
+You will develop your leadership and decision-making skills as well as clarify your individual goals.

-Finish your degree in a time frame that works with your schedule – in as little as two years, depending on your remaining requirements and availability.
+Finish your degree in a time frame that works with your schedule – in as little as 12 months, depending on your remaining requirements and availability.

-You’re Closer to a Degree than You Think
+College + Credentials = You’re Closer to a Degree than You Think!

 We accept credit for previous college work.
 We accept credit for certifications.
 We accept credit for work experience and licensures.
-We work with you to uncover every possible source of transfer credit.
-And we accept up to 90 hours of credit — leaving you to finance as few as 30 hours of your 120-credit-hour program—all to save you time and money.
+We work with you to uncover every possible source of transfer credit that you have earned.
+And we accept up to 90 hours of transfer credit — leaving you to finance as few as 30 hours (10 classes) of your 120-credit-hour program—all to save you time and money.
 When we say you’re closer to completing your affordable degree than you think, we mean it.

 Prepare for a Lifetime of Career Success